achildrenmile/achildrenmile.github.io/posts/psoc6prototypinggettingstarted.md

 ## Getting Started with PSOC6
 2021-03-30 [#Blog](/index) | [#PSOC6](/posts/psoc6protoytpinggettingstarted)

-In this post I'll let you know how to setup a development environment for [#PSOC6](https://www.cypress.com/products/psoc-6-microcontrollers-32-bit-arm-cortex-m4m0) from Infineon and execute the "Hello world" program.
+In this post I'll let you know how to setup the development environment for [#PSOC6](https://www.cypress.com/products/psoc-6-microcontrollers-32-bit-arm-cortex-m4m0) from Infineon and execute the "Hello world" program.

 ![PSOC6PROTOKIT](/assets/cy01.jpg "PSOC6PROTOKIT")